r00tc0d3r/r00tc0d3r/README.md

 ## Backend Developer and a Future Systems Engineer

 Advanced student of Information Systems Engineering with more than 5 years in the IT field.
-I am currently working as a Full Stack Developer in Reputación Digital using MERN Stack and SCRUM methodology.
+I am currently working as a Backend Developer in Naranja X using AWS, Node JS and SCRUM methodology.
 I am a self-taught and curious person capable of executing any task assigned to me.
 I feel comfortable working as a team and I create spaces for exchange where we can all grow and enjoy.

 - 🌍 I'm based in Córdoba, Argentina
 - ✉️ You can contact me at [rgilabert07@gmail.com](mailto:rgilabert07@gmail.com)